From classic Porsche's to a high-powered Hennessey Viper, there was a variety of fantastic vehicles that crossed the auction stage.

 1989 Porsche 911 Speedster - $184,800

-This vintage, original and unrestored Porsche is slathered in a unique paint-to-sample Ruby Red over Sandstone.
-It is just one of 823 of the US-specification Speedsters for 1989, and this shining gem only has 5,100 miles on the clock.
+This vintage, original and unrestored Porsche 911 is slathered in a unique paint-to-sample Ruby Red over Sandstone.
+This Porsche is just one of 823 of the US-specification Speedsters for 1989, and this shining gem only has 5,100 miles on the clock.

 This restored 1976 Porsche 911 Turbo Carrera crossed the auction block at Amelia Island through RM Sotheby's and brought in $123,000.
 It is powered by a numbers-matching engine and transmission, and it includes the owner's manuals, tool kits, air compressor, spare wheel, and jack with sale.